WillyBilly06/NVFLASH/README.md

 - [Overclock.net nvflashk Thread](https://www.overclock.net/threads/nvflashk-flash-any-bios-to-nvidia-gpus-safe-board-id-bypass-up-to-4xxx-series-including-founders-edition-cards.1807438/)
 - [YouTube: How to Flash NVIDIA GPU BIOS](https://www.youtube.com/watch?v=BnBbfaQayFo)

+---
+## 🙌 Acknowledgments

-Special thanks to [@notfromstatefarm](https://github.com/notfromstatefarm) for their work on
+Huge thanks to [@notfromstatefarm](https://github.com/notfromstatefarm) for their incredible work on
-[nvflashk](https://github.com/notfromstatefarm/nvflashk), which provided the groundwork for this tool.
+[nvflashk](https://github.com/notfromstatefarm/nvflashk), which introduced powerful modifications to NVIDIA's NVFlash utility.

-Their dedication to bypassing board ID restrictions made advanced flashing possible for many users.
+Their contributions made it possible to:

+- Bypass Board ID checks
+- Safely flash cross-vendor vBIOS
+- Unlock greater flexibility for enthusiasts and developers

-This patched release builds upon their innovation to enable support for the RTX 50 Series (Blackwell).
+This project builds upon that foundation to bring **RTX 50 Series (Blackwell)** compatibility to the community.
+Without their effort and open-source spirit, this tool wouldn't exist.
 ---
 ## 👤 Author

 **Your Name**